Minerals Education Resources

 Metals Manufacturing and Mining Jobs

 The mining and manufacturing industries are growing.
-Mining will need 50,000 new professionals by 2019, and 3.5 million manufacturing jobs are expected over the next decade.
+The mining sector is expected to grow to 777,800 jobs by 2029, a 13.6% increase compared to 2019, according to the Bureau of Labor Statistics.
 Approximately 2 million manufacturing jobs will go unfilled over the next decade due to skill gaps.
 We’re partnering with our local schools to help area students gain STEM education to prepare them for these industries.
 One day, these students could fill Doe Run’s mining and manufacturing jobs here in Missouri.

 Missouri mining already employs more than 9,800 people across the state.
 And, those miners have an average salary of more than $65,000 a year.
 That’s nearly double the average salary of other Southeast Missouri jobs, and higher than the state’s average annual private industry wage of $46,564.